Niroth36/SimpleEshop/JENKINS-PIPELINE-SETUP.md

 ## Step 2: Create a Jenkins Pipeline Job

-Now, create a new pipeline job that will use your Jenkinsfile.webapp:
+Now, create a new pipeline job that will use your Jenkinsfile:

 1. From the Jenkins dashboard, click "New Item"
 2. Enter a name for your job (e.g., "SimpleEshop-WebApp")